 I finally shot my first wedding in 2010 and loved every minute of it.
 I was hooked.
 I spent every free moment (drove my wife nuts) working towards booking more and more weddings.
 I couldn’t believe it would be this much fun.
 Over the next couple years, I shot close to 40 weddings, which ain’t half bad when you’re working full time as well.

 So now we come to present day, and a couple of beautiful kids later.
-My wife and I decided to take a huge step in our lives and move back to Northern New Jersey.
+My kid’s mother and I moved back to Northern New Jersey.
 I left the force and became a full time photographer and stay at home dad.
 It’s been one hell of a ride and I still have a ton of fun to go.
 I’m excited to see where this awesome career takes me.

 So why weddings?
 Because they are so much damn fun.
 Also, my wedding photos were so bad because we decided to “save a little money”, I don’t want that to ever happen to anyone.
 I work incredibly hard to give you amazing pictures that you’ll love to look at for years.